MarySargsyan/Calculator/README.md

  </li>

   <li>
    If you want to use yor result as first value for next operation, click hte button with up arrows.
+In this way second value and result will be cleaned.
   </li>

   <li>